 WITH THANKS To all who continue to pray, sacrifice, and serve in Christian love and charity on behalf of our parish.
 To the members of our Parish Committee for their hard work and sacrifice.
 To our wonderful lectors, altar servers, our organist and choir director Ted.
 To every parishioner, visitor, and member – you are a blessing and a treasure.
 God bless you and reward you!
 Bóg zapłać!
 Thank you!!!

 SIGNIFICANCE CAMPAIGN – GIVING TO YOUR PARISH Few month ago, all parishioners received letter from Parish Chairman Ted Maciurzynski regarding 2020 Significance Campaign.
 This year we’ll focus on funding on-going expenses – utilities, insurance and taxes.
-Only these expenses cost us almost 16 thousand dollars per year.
+Only these expenses cost us over 16 thousand dollars per year.
 Please, help us!
 We are asking for financial help, because without these necessary expenses, the parish cannot exist.
 We cannot pay taxes, gas, hydro, water or insurance.
 These expenses must be paid to keep this church open.
 As always, all donations to the Significance campaign stay in your church and all donations are fully tax deductible.
 Thank you to all who have donated to this campaign in past years.
 I know you will see the Significance of this campaign.
 This year, I encourage you to be generous and continue to demonstrate how Significant this church is for you.

 BOOK OF LIFE – Remembering Holy Souls in November St. Mary’s Parish invite you to add the names your faithful departed to our Book of Life.
 During November we especially pray for all who are in the purifying fires of Purgatory, waiting for the day when they will join the company of the saints in heaven.
 The celebration of Mass is the highest means the Church can provide for charity for the dead, but we can also relieve their sufferings through our prayers, sufferings and penances.
 We can also help the Poor Souls by doing acts and prayers that have indulgences attached to them.
 It is a good devotion to pray for the departed all through the year, to pray for the departed all through the year, not just November.
 After these Souls in Purgatory are in heaven, they will intercede for us.
 We should all develop prayerful habits, such as praying the “Eternal Rest” prayer when passing cemeteries, to remind us of our eternal destiny.